bipolarmorgan/edex-ui-server/README.md

 ---

 Server security is ensured by:
- - Using public-key cryptography to authenticate users and encrypt sensitive monitoring information
- - Outright denying access to clients who do not already have an active connection pipe with the server.
+ - Outright denying access to clients who do not already have an active connection pipe with the server
+ - Reusing SSH keys to authentify remote monitoring requests
+ - Transmitting over SSL

 Current specs: